glindberg2000/LedgerFlow_AI/cline_docs/activeContext.md

 - `.env.dev` is the authoritative source for the database connection.
 - Deleting all `profiles`-related files did not resolve the recursion error.

-## Next Steps
-- Run Django migrations on the now truly empty `ledgerflow_fresh` database.
-- If error persists, further isolate by:
-  - Re-adding `profiles` app with only an empty `models.py` and no other files.
-  - Incrementally reintroduce models and admin files to pinpoint the trigger.
-  - Consider possible Django or Python environment corruption.
-- Update Task Master task list to reflect all attempted and excluded solutions.
-- Continue to log all new debugging actions and findings here.

 ## Task Master
 - Ensure all steps and findings are tracked in Task Master and cline_docs/problem_report_20250627_admin_recursion.md.
 - Avoid repeating previous steps; document each isolation attempt.

-## Recent Changes
-- profiles app directory renamed to profiles_test and INSTALLED_APPS updated for isolation.
-- Next: Restart Django and test admin access.

 ## Outstanding Issue
 - Custom business categories (e.g., 'Staging Expenses') are not mapped to IRS categories (e.g., 'Staging'), so their subtotals may not appear in IRS worksheet reports even if they show in the all-categories report.